javascript-tutorial/en.javascript.info/1-js/4-data-structures/4-object/article.md

   - `for([key,value] of Object.entries(obj))` for both.

 - Ordering:
-  - Non-numeric properties keep the order.
+  - Integer properties in sorted order first, then strings in creation order, then symbols in creation order.
-  - Numeric properties are sorted.
-To keep the order for numeric properties, we can prepend them with `+` to make them look like non-numeric.
+  - To keep the order for numeric properties, we can prepend them with `+` to make them look like non-numeric.

 - Objects are assigned and copied by reference.